tayganr/lakehouse/modules/module01a.md

 3. Click **Continue us <your_alias>@<your_domain>.com**

-    :warning: Since the deployed Azure SQL Database is the serverless SKU, you may encounter an intermittent error such as:
+    :warning: Since the deployed Azure SQL Database is the serverless SKU, you may encounter an intermittent error such as `Database 'prefix-sqldb' on server 'prefix-sqlsvr.database.windows.net' is not currently available.
+Please retry the connection later`.

-    ```diff
-    !
-Database 'prefix-sqldb' on server 'prefix-sqlsvr.database.windows.net' is not currently available.
-Please retry the connection later.
-    ```

 If this occurs, refresh the browser page and try again.

     ![ALT](../images/module01a/003.png)